-Most people know that an American Sign Language (ASL) interpreter helps people who are either Deaf or hard of hearing to communicate with hearing individuals.
+Most people know that an American Sign Language (ASL) interpreter helps Deaf or hard of hearing people to communicate with hearing individuals.
 However, this is a very simple way of explaining what ASL interpreters do.

 Sign language interpreters work hard for people in the Deaf community to reduce barriers they might experience in education, the workforce, medicine, and more.
 Learn more about what an ASL interpreter does below.